 Not unlike climbing Mt.
 Whitney in California, reaching the summit of this pass felt like a spiritual experience.
 At the apex, I was reminded of why we had traveled on a fourteen-hour flight, followed by thirteen hours on multiple buses and days of hiking.
 It's in places like these that I am able to reflect on how small we really are, in this big, beautiful world.

-Thankfully, the descent was at a gentle grade that allowed us to take the stunning panoramas of the eastern range.
-We crossed otherworldly hard mounds of moss-like vegetation, that served as perfect stepping stones over the wet and marshy land.
+Thankfully the descent was at a gentle grade that allowed us to soak in the stunning panoramas of the eastern range.
+We crossed otherworldly hard mounds of moss-like vegetation that served as perfect stepping stones over the wet and marshy land.
 After what seemed like many hours, we finally descended into the Huayhuash valley, where we began to set up camp.
 We immediately noticed the guard boxes that were built surrounding the campsite.
-Due to the remoteness of the region, this area had a particular reputation for lawlessness in the past.
+Due to how remote the region is, the area has quite a reputation for lawlessness.
 Therefore, in high season, night guards are stationed on duty to watch travelers and escort them to the next community the following morning.
-Unfortunately, we were traveling in the off-season, so no guards were stationed there during our stay.
+Unfortunately as we were traveling in the off-season, no guards were stationed there during our stay.

 However, the descent that followed was rather unpleasant.
-Sam gazed over the edge and asked "How can we get down?".
-Thousands of years of surface runoff had created a muddy and unstable gully, cut steep into the mountainside.
+Sam gazed over the edge and asked how we could we get down.
+Thousands of years of surface runoff had created a muddy and unstable gully cut steep into the mountainside.
 I checked and rechecked the map, pointing to the gully ahead.
 As the snow had been melting all morning, the ground in the gully had turned into a thick and slippery mud.
 In parts, the slope was so steep that one could only get down with short bursts of slipping and sliding.
-We were ever mindful, that even a twisted ankle here could be very serious, as rescue services are extremely limited in Peru.
-Thankfully, by taking our time, we were able to eventually reach the bottom and our next campsite safely.
+We were ever mindful that even a twisted ankle here could be very serious, as rescue services are extremely limited in Peru.
+Thankfully by taking our time, we were able to eventually reach the bottom and to our next campsite safely.

 The next day we covered the largest distance and total elevation gain of the entire journey.
-We began the day near Huanacpatay (14107 ft) and descended to the village of Huayllapa (11450 ft) and reclimbed to Incahuain (14993 ft).
+Starting out near Huanacpatay (14107 ft), we descended to the village of Huayllapa (11450 ft) and climbed to Incahuain (14993 ft).
 Needless to say, it was an extremely tiring and demanding day.

-Funnily enough, when we attempted to pass through the village of Huanacpatay, we were stopped by a gate and two old guards.
+When attempting to pass through the village of Huanacpatay, we were stopped at a gate by two old guards.
 They asked for their protection payment to allow us to pass.
 Sam had cleverly stashed our all of our money in small denominations throughout our gear and even in our shoes.
 As one can imagine, after a week of hiking in all types of weather, the bills were no longer crisp and unfolded.
-We had been warned that locals in the area were very suspicious of money with even the slightest signs of wear, fearing the currency is counterfeit.
-As we passed a handful of crumpled bills, they waved them in our face repeating getting more and more agitated.
+We had been warned that locals in the area were very suspicious of money with even the slightest signs of wear, fearing the currency was counterfeit.
+As we passed a handful of crumpled bills, they waved them in our face, getting more and more agitated.
 We soon realized they believed the money was counterfeit.
 Luckily we had some cash in a marginally better state that they were willing to accept.

-As we began the climb back into the mountains very dark storm clouds began to appear ahead.
-We needed to get as close as possible to our intended destination to make the following day manageable so we put of heads down and continued on towards the storm.
-The climb went on steadily for hours with no respite, but thankfully the storm had passed by the time we reached higher elevations.
+As we began the climb back into the mountains, very dark storm clouds began to appear ahead.
+In order to make the following days hike manageable, we needed to get as close as possible to our intended destination.
+With that in mind, we put our heads down and continued on towards the storm.
+The climb went on steadily for hours with no respite, but thankfully the storm had passed by the time we reached higher elevation.
 We arrived at camp, utterly exhausted and just before sunset.
 We took off our backpacks and started to unpack.
-I realized very quickly, that we had made a mistake.
+Unfortunately, I realized very quickly that we had made a mistake.
 Down in the valleys below, we had crossed numerous streams and rivers but had never thought to refill our water.
-Now, as I pulled our water bladders from their sleeves I noticed only the tiniest amount of water remained.
+Now, as I pulled our water bladders from their sleeves, I noticed only the tiniest amount of water remained.